Life insurance when pregnant

 - Gestational diabetes.

-Your insurance provider will want to know if you suffer from any existing medical conditions and if you have a family history of certain medical conditions.
+They’ll want to know if you suffer from any existing medical conditions and if you have a family history of certain medical conditions.

 It’s important you answer honestly and give an accurate account of your health history.
 Here’s some clarification on the details that may be confusing for customers applying during pregnancy: